 - As soon as you receive your credit card, sign the back of it.
 If you lose a card that doesn’t have your signature, someone else may sign it and use that card as you.
 There should be instructions on the credit card regarding activation.
 You may need to call their phone number from your home phone for your added security.

 - Credit card companies get your name and contact details from various sources, such as airlines, cell phone companies, and many other places.
 From this, they may send you unsolicited application forms.
 Destroy these application forms immediately.
 If you have a shredder, shred them.

 - You have to choose a PIN for cash advances with your credit card.
 Never write that PIN on the credit card, in your wallet, or keep it with your credit card.
 If your credit card is lost and someone else finds it with your PIN, they can withdraw cash using your credit card.

 For visitors, travel, student and other international travel medical insurance.Visit insubuy.com or call 1 (866) INSUBUY or +1 (972) 985-4400

 Student Insurance OverviewRead Article

 - If possible, keep your credit card away from your wallet or purse.

 - If someone calls and claims that they are from your bank, never give the credit card number to them over the phone.
-Call your bank back and provide the number, if it is really needed.
+Call your bank yourself and provide the number, if it is really needed.

-- Before giving a credit card number to merchant over the phone, make sure you can trust them.
+- Before giving a credit card number to a merchant over the phone, make sure you can trust them.
 Make sure they have a website and have provided physical contact information, they are reputed, and properly licensed.
 Check whether they participate in the Better Business Bureau.